United States Nov 11, 2011

 Analysis

-05Real Talk's 'Eddie House' line was highlighted by fans for its cleverness.
+02Real Talk's 'Splinter Cell' line was widely celebrated by fans for its creativity and punch.

 What fans loved